Industry News

 The use of prefabricated technology has been touted as a viable means to address the acute housing shortage in the country.

-Thanks to its ability to lower building costs, companies that focus on delivery of low cost homes have in recent years invested heavily in prefab technology in a bid to cash in on the rising demand for affordable housing.
+Thanks to its ability to lower building costs, companies that focus on the delivery of low-cost homes have in recent years invested heavily in prefab technology in a bid to cash in on the rising demand for affordable housing.

 The National Housing Corporation has for example built a Sh1 billion expanded polystyrene (EPS) factory in Machakos, with a capacity to produce 126,720 panels annually.
 The panels have the potential to lower costs by up to 30 per cent.

-This, according to NHC boss Andrew Saisi, is due to the fact that many property developers are sceptical of the EPS technology.
+According to NHC boss Andrew Saisi, many property developers are sceptical of the EPS technology.
 This has slowed down the development of mass housing projects

-The NHC plant had targeted to facilitate construction of 30,000 houses a year.
+The NHC plant had targeted to facilitate the construction of 30,000 houses a year.

 “A lot of them [professionals] are still analogue and this is an area we are trying to improve,” he said at a recent seminar on affordable housing.

-Lack of approved quality standards has also been cited as a major challenge for the sector as the Kenya Bureau of Standards is yet to standardise the material.
+The lack of approved quality standards has also been cited as a major challenge for the sector as the Kenya Bureau of Standards has yet to standardise the material.

 “There is no reason why Kenya cannot have the standard [for alternative building technology],” Mr Kabubo said.